Winged mapleleaf: Range

 At one time the winged mapleleaf could be found in thirteen states.
 It lived in nearly all the rivers and streams that flow into the Mississippi River.
 It was once also found in some rivers and streams that flow into the Missouri River.

-Today however, the mussel can only be found in four rivers in the Midwestern United States, and only found in limited areas of those four rivers: in a five-mile stretch of the St. Croix River, which flows between the states of Minnesota and Wisconsin; In Arkansas it can be found in the Ouachita River and also the Saline River, and some populations have been located in the Bourbeuse River in Missouri.
-Of these 4 locations, The population of these mussels in the St. Croix River is the only one that has been proven to actually be reproducing and growing in population.
-The mussels in the other 3 locations have no evidence that their populations are growing or that there is actually offspring is being produced.
-It is currently estimated that there is somewhere between 50-1000 individuals that are still alive today.
+Today however, the mussel can only be found in four or five river systems in the Midwestern United States, and only found in limited areas of those rivers: in a five-mile stretch of the St. Croix River, which flows between the states of Minnesota and Wisconsin; In Arkansas it can be found in the Ouachita River and also the Saline River; some populations have been located in the Bourbeuse River in Missouri as well as the Little River in Oklahoma.
+Of these locations, the population of these mussels in the St. Croix River is the only one that has been proven to actually be persistent.
+Winged mapleleaf mussels in the Ouachita and Saline Rivers may have a viable population.
+It is currently estimated that there are somewhere between 10,000 and 100,000 surviving individuals rangewide.